 A good toner will gently reset the balance.
 Your skin is obviously capable of doing this by itself – but it will take it about half an hour to do so – and in that time oily skins will continue to pump oil on top of dehydrated skins and dry skins will shut down – hence the ‘tight’ feeling after cleansing on very dry skin.

-A ‘lotion’ (as more and more products used at the toning stage are now known as) used at this stage that contains acids is the most effective way to exfoliate the skin without the use of beads/grains/apricot kernels (gag) etc.
+A ‘lotion’ (as more and more products used at the toning stage are now known as) used at this stage that contains acids is the most effective way to exfoliate the skin without the use of beads/grains/apricot kernels etc.

 The Number ONE skin condition is DEHYDRATION.

 We are almost universally dehydrated – despite spending more money on skincare than ever before.
-The skin is constantly robbed of moisture by surrounding elements be it weather/dry office environments/central heating/air conditioning/travelling – and that’s without factoring in lifestyle – diet/sunbathing/smoking etc.
+The skin is constantly deprived of moisture by surrounding elements be it weather/dry office environments/central heating/air conditioning/travelling – and that’s without factoring in lifestyle – diet/sunbathing/smoking etc.

-A good toner (lotion) will act as a humectant – attracting moisture from the air and trapping it in the top layers of the skin.
+A good toner (lotion) can act as a humectant – attracting moisture from the air and trapping it in the top layers of the skin.
 And I mean toner – not just a water spray.
 The body is not capable of absorbing water on its own – if it did we would swell up and drown in the bath.

 Try taking that bottle/tin of water and spray your arm – watch it drip away.
 A tin of water is refreshing but nothing more – and will actually dehydrate your skin further as the moisture in the air attracts the moisture on your skin – and pulls it away from you.